RSI1 is not a new issue, why I am writing about this now?

 - Give your hands and body regular breaks.

 We don’t speak about RSI enough.
 It’s a life injury and it’s happening around us.
-Normally, only people who already experienced RSI taking measures and talking about it,2 while what everyone in software industry should do more, is to take preventing measures.
+Normally, only people who already experienced RSI taking measures and talking about it,2 while what everyone in the software industry should do more, is to take preventing measures.
 I am calling for more RSI awareness among people in software.